Cyber Defense Operations Badge

-The Cyber Defense Operations Badge is a qualification award of the US Air Force and US Space Force that has been awarded since November of 2009.
+The Cyber Defense Operations Badge, previously the Cyberspace Support Badge is a qualification award of the US Air Force for its Warfighter Communications career field and the US Space Force that has been awarded since November of 2009.
+The Cyberspace support mission is to prevent outside forces from using international networks to attack the United States in operations and support roles.
 The badge is issued in Basic, Senior and Master under Air Force Instruction CFETP 1D7XX/X Parts I and II.
 It is issued to only enlisted personnel in the 1D7X career fields: Enterprise Operations (1D7X1Q), Mission Defense Activities (1D7X1M), Data Operations (1D7X1P) and XCOMM or Expeditionary Communications (1D7X1W).
 From 2009 to 2023, this badge was called the Cyberspace Support Badge and the US Space Force seems to continue to call it by that name.